IbrahimElshafey/LocalResumableFunction/_Documents/Tests.md

 # Write Unit Tests for basic scenarios:
 * Sequence
 * Wait all
-* Wait all as first
+* Wait all as first wait
 * Wait first in many
-* Wait first in many as first
+* Wait first in many as first wait
+* Wait sub function
-* Wait function
+* Wait sub function as first wait
 * Wait many functions
 * Wait first function
 * Replay [to,after,before] for types: